St Augustine's Parish Church News

 will join in.

-cost of the new carpet.
-All those wishing to do something on
+the cost of the new carpet.
+All those wishing to do something

 The ladies of the church have cast off clothing of every kind